magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 That is, the offering side always initiates the open and close of the corresponding subchannel.

+For the example above, the sending side determins whether it should stream data (e.g. in mode "yes" it should start right away, otherwise wait for an `OfferAccept`).

+It will then send messages in this order:
+* a kind `1` `FileOffer(filename="README")`
+* a kind `5` data with 65 bytes of payload
+* a kind `1` `FileOffer(filename="hellow.py")`
+* a kind `5` data with 100 bytes of payload
+* close the subchannel

 Messages of kind `5` ("file data bytes") consist solely of file data.
-A single data message MUST NOT exceed 65536 (65KiB) inculding the single byte for "kind".
+A single data message MUST NOT exceed 65536 bytes (65KiB) inculding the single byte for "kind" (so 65535 maximum payload bytes).
 Applications are free to choose how to fragment the file data so long as no single message is bigger than 65536 bytes.
 A good default to choose in 2022 is 16KiB (2^14 - 1 payload bytes)

     XXX: what is a good default?
 Dilation doesn't give guidance either...

 When sending a `DirectoryOffer` each individual file is preceeded by a `FileOffer` message.
-However the rules about "maybe wait for reply" no longer exist; that is, all file data SHOULD be immediately sent.
+However the rules about "maybe wait for reply" no longer exist; that is, all file data MUST be immediately sent (the `FileOffer`s serve as a header).

 See examples down below, after "Discussion".